siriobalmelli/notagit/README.md

 - Pen testing

-# pen test cases
+# pen test scenario
-Repos: A, B, C
+-	Repos: A, B, C
-User 1: rw repo A, r repo B
+-	User 1: rw repo A, r repo B
-User 2: rw repo A (disabled)
+-	User 2: rw repo A (disabled)
-User 3: rw all repos (key not given to pen tester)
+-	User 3: rw all repos (key not given to pen tester)

 ## User 1
 -	del repo A